Tropical Storm Beta (2020): Preparations and impact

 Tropical storm, hurricane, and storm surge watches were issued along a large portion of the coastline from the Texas-Mexico border to south central Louisiana in advance of the storm.
 The hurricane watches were later dropped when the storm failed to strengthen past 60 mph, but most of the other watches were upgraded to warnings.
 Several voluntary evacuations were issued by city and county governments over concerns of particularly vulnerable areas around Houston and Galveston.
 Flood warnings and watches of various types were issued throughout Texas and Louisiana as the storm approached coastal Texas and then made landfall.
 As the storm moved inland into Louisiana, a tornado watch was issued for the southern and eastern part of the state as well as Southern Mississippi.

 On September 18, prior to the system being upgraded into a tropical storm, a Hurricane Hunter mission which started at Keesler Air Force Base in Mississippi was aborted when lightning from the system struck the Lockheed WC-130J Hercules sent to gather data causing the plane's radar systems to go down, endangering the occupants of the flight.

-A tornado warning was issued for Galveston County, Texas on the afternoon of September 21, although no tornadoes was confirmed.
+A tornado warning was issued for Galveston County, Texas on the afternoon of September 21, although no tornadoes were confirmed.
 A number of flash flood warnings were also issued as rainbands began to continually move over the same areas.
 On September 23, favorable atmospheric conditions led to a flurry of tornado, severe thunderstorm and special marine warnings as the remnants of the storm moved through Louisiana and into Mississippi, but again no tornadoes were confirmed.